Transmitting qubits through relativistic fields

-In order to enable the coherent transmission of quantum information to the field, we add a second interaction, at a later time $t=t_1$, which couples the detector through the $\sigma_Z$ Pauli matrix instead of $\sigma_X$ in \eqref{eq:Hint1}.
-By an analogous calculation, one can see that this second interaction applies a unitary
+In order to enable the transmission of quantum information to the field, we add a second interaction, at a later time $t=t_1$, which couples the detector through the $\sigma_Z$ Pauli matrix instead of $\sigma_X$ in \eqref{eq:Hint1}.
+This implies a unitary

 with the displacement

 This displacement differs from the first coupling only by a $k$-dependent phase, $\alpha_1(k)=\alpha_0(k) \ee{\ii k (t_1-t_0)}$, because we assume the detector profile to remain constant.